nixiz/tracked/PULL_REQUEST_TEMPLATE.md

 [License](LICENSE).

-* [ ] To the best of my knowledge, the proposed patch is not based on a code under GPL or other license that is incompatible with [INSERT PROJECT NAME]
+* [ ] To the best of my knowledge, the proposed patch is not based on a code under GPL or other license that is incompatible with Tracked Library

 * [ ] The PR is proposed to proper branch